Get to know Aamiitlaa, Ricky-Lee Watts

 Speaking Highlights

+• Indigenous Centre for Cumulative Effects.
+Southwestern Association for Indian Arts.
+Indigenous Tourism Conference.
 Natural History Museum of London.
 Clean Energy BC.
 Pollution Probe.
 ACTUA.
 Indigenous Clean Energy.
 Assembly of First Nations.
 Indigenous Connectivity Institute.
 Let's Talk Science.
-2021-23.
+2021-25.

 As of March 2025: 20 Keynotes, 16 Panels, 70 Workshops